Magyartanulas/magyartanulas.github.io/accusative_plurals.md

 2. Some nouns **ending in i** only get a `k` attached.
   * Kifli - Kiflik (type of bread roll)
   * Kiwi - Kiwik
-3. Most nouns **ending in other un-accented vowels** become accented in the plural.
+3. Most nouns **ending in other unlengthened vowels** become lengthened in the plural.
   * Kutya - Kutyák
   * Macska - Macskák
   * Bögre - Bögrék (Mug)
-4. Most nouns **ending in accented vowels** only get a `k` attached.
+4. Most nouns **ending in lengthened vowels** only get a `k` attached.
   * Betű - Betűk (Letter)
   * Fiú - Fiúk
   * Író - Írók (Writer)
-5. Most nouns **having an accent in the second syllable** will lose it in the plural.
+5. Most nouns **that have an elongated vowel in the second syllable** will lose it in the plural.
   * Madár - Madarak
   * Tehén - Tehenek (Cow)
   * Darázs - Darazsak (Wasp)